icinganalysis/icinganalysis.github.io/content/introduction.md

 The NACA publications cover a wide range of aircraft icing topics.
 Reference [^2] lists 132 publications, in 16 categories of topics, from “Meteorology of Icing Clouds” to “Wing Ice Protection”.

-Some readers may interested in less technical, [more general histories]({filename}/more general info.md) of the NACA/NASA efforts to improve the safety of flight in icing conditions.
+Some readers may be interested in less technical, [more general histories]({filename}/more general info.md) of the NACA/NASA efforts to improve the safety of flight in icing conditions.

 ##The NACA publications on aircraft icing have an enduring legacy.